GMOD/jbrowse-components/website/docs/user_guide.md

 ![](img/copy_track.png)
-Figure showing how to copy a track, note that settings button is disabled because we don't "own this track" as a non-priviledged user
+Figure showing how to copy a track, note that settings button is disabled because we don't "own this track" as a non-privileged user

 After you have copied the track, you can edit the track settings